Home Compare AMAT vs AMKR

 Applied Materials vs Amkor Technology: Which Stock Looks Stronger in 2026?

-Applied Materials leads structurally, with profitability as the clearest single gap between the two profiles.
-Amkor Technology still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Applied Materials carrying a narrow edge on profitability.
+Amkor Technology still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON